fslaborg/FSharp.Charting/examples/index.md

 The next step we would like to try is to implement cross-platform Javascript-based charting using embedded browser controls.

-Another direction of interest is to bind to the server-side versions of the charting controls usable by ASP.NET.
+Another direction of interest is to bind to charting controls usable by ASP.NET.

 ### Library license

-The library is available under Apache 2.0.
+The library is available under the MIT licence.
 For more information see the [License file][readme] in the GitHub repository.
 In summary, this means that you can use the library for commercial purposes, fork it, modify it as you wish.